AlexSpencer27/casana/model_architectures/components/common.md

-# Common Utilities
+# Common Utilities Component

-TL;DR: "I'm the utility belt - everyone needs me! 🛠️"
+TL;DR: Core utilities and shared functionality for model implementations

 ## Overview
 A collection of common utilities and components used across different models.
 Currently focuses on adaptive feature pooling for handling variable-length inputs.